Top of the Form (quiz show): Television

 The programme was first aired on TV in two special experiments.
 The first was on 25 April 1953, featuring Sheffield High School (girls) v.
 Marylebone Grammar School (boys).
 A second TV broadcast was performed in 1954 featuring Lady Margaret High School for Girls (Cardiff) v Solihull School for Boys.
 The programme fully migrated to TV later.
 It ran from 1962 to 1975, and was called Television Top of the Form.
 It began on Monday 12 November 1962, when the Controller of BBC1 was Stuart Hood (Scottish).

 The questions were set by polymath and author Boswell Taylor on behalf of BBC TV and he was assisted by the BBC's Mary Craig who doubled as the scorer and electronic score board operator.
 In order to set appropriate questions the selected contestants from each school filled in a questionnaire listing their interests, books recently read and favourite music.
 The teams from co-ed schools usually included two girls and two boys.

 Compared to many television quiz shows in recent years, Top of the Form had a resolutely grandiose outlook; nothing would ever be dumbed down.
 Consequently, on Monday 18 June 1973 it had its first bilingual competition, with Paris v London.
 The competition on Monday 25 March 1974 was all in the Welsh language.

 In 1967 UK schools took on Australian schools in Top of the Form: Transworld Edition.
 The following year this was renamed Transworld Top Team, under which title it ran until 1973.
 Each series involved teams from the UK taking on teams from another country.
 Countries participating over the course of the run included Canada, The Netherlands, the US and Hong Kong.

 In 1975 the TV version moved to 4.10–4.35pm on Sundays, then from 3.55 to 4.20, with the last final on 9 August 1975.
 One of the producers of the TV version was Bill Wright, who would later devise Mastermind in the early 1970s.

+The team chosen to represent the school, on television, was not the choice of the school.
+In the 1970s, the school put forward twelve people, and the BBC would pick the four best contestants, in terms of personality or charm (and possibly reasonable physical appearance).
+1960s biography books have referred to the 'posh accents' of the teams.